brandtamos/hyperfixed-discord-bot/README.md

 ### Automatic features

 - **Temperature conversion** - Automatically converts between Celsius and Fahrenheit when temperatures are mentioned
+- **Distance conversion** - Automatically converts between kilometers and miles when distances are mentioned
 - **Pronoun roles** - Assigns roles based on emoji reactions to the configured message
 - **Weezer detection** - Responds to Weezer mentions